 THE THOMAS EAKINS MEMORIAL PRIZE.
 A prize will be offered for the best figure canvas painted in the regular life class in the winter immediately preceding the competition.
-This prize of \$100.00 will be awarded by the Faculty and is available through the generosity of Mr. and Mrs. David Gwinn.
-First awarded 1951.
+This prize of \$100.00 will be awarded by the Faculty and is available through the generosity of Mr. and Mrs. David M. Gwinn.